Other mentionable Waffen-SS uniforms:

 Waffen-SS Unterführerschulen was built, see the initial sketch, and opened in 1940 in both Larenburg and Radolfzell.
 These schools are designed to facilitate the training of junior non-commissioned officers.
 However, they also provided initial German leadership training to all ranks of volunteer units shown by the class manifest of the Frw.
 Legion Niederlande.

 The junior NCOs attending the schools wore special machine chains stitched Schulterklappen with either US L or US R cipher.
 A school Ärmelstrifen was also produced.
-An Ost Front 1941-42 veteran, the SS-Unterscharführer wears a Heeres Dienstanzug Model 1936 while he attends class
+An Ost Front 1941-42 veteran, the SS-Unterscharführer wears a Heeres Dienstanzug Model 1936 uniform and an NCO version of the Schirmmützen while he attends class.
+These hats were worn in leadership roles, training, schooling, and guard duty, and often used even in the field if they needed it to be known they were in charge of any particular element, platoon, squad, or special section. etc. The Sholderboards are up with the rarest I had in my collection.

 Mark Stone